Image source: KOMO News

 Deputy Scott Wilson told reporters that the investigation into why the Infiniti crossed the center line is still ongoing.
 Police are not yet sure whether drugs or alcohol were a factor in the collision.
 Jeff Faucet, with South Kitsap Fire and Rescue, told reporters that there was snow on the road at the time of the crash and conditions were icy.

-Cold temperatures cause road hazards
+Cold temperatures cause road hazards and car accidents

 Western Washington experienced unusually cold temperatures last week, with a brief snow flurry in Seattle and icy conditions across the region.
 On December 30th, locals reported multiple crashes including a rollover caused by black ice in Seattle.